 Let us consider an example.
-A sales manager looks at a sales data sheet that is auto-populated with latest raw information every day.
+A sales manager looks at a sales data sheet that is auto-populated with the latest raw information every day.
 Before he begins his work for the day, he needs to generate a report from this raw data in a pre-defined format.
-This task is accomplished with exact same manual steps, and therefore it is highly repetitive in nature.
+This task is accomplished with the exact same manual steps, and therefore it is highly repetitive in nature.
 Fortunately for him, he can automate the process and execute it in a matter of seconds.
 While previously he was taking much more to achieve the same output.

 We will use an extremely simple example to show how to create macros in Google Sheets.
 Because an advanced example is beyond the scope of this article.
 We recommend you going through this link to learn the advanced concepts.
 The program we are going to write, for the purposes of demonstration in this article, does the following:

 - Inserts a value “Hello world!” in the cell A1.

 - Changes the font size in cell A1 to 14.

 - Fills the cell A1 with yellow color.

 In order for us to get there, we need to navigate to Tools > Script editor.

 On doing that, it will provide us with a workspace where we can write and execute our program in a separate tab.
 On the Script editor window, we write the code as shown in the snapshot below.
 Before we click on the Run button, we may want to Save it using the floppy disk icon.